Programmes

 A range of financial assistance schemes, grants and loans are made available to help meet a portion of the educational expenses of students.

-Application dates for financial assistance will be reflected in the various bursary page.
+Application dates for financial assistance will be reflected in the various bursary pages.

 Please note that miscellaneous fees are not covered by scholarships, bursaries or the Mendaki Tertiary Tuition Fee Subsidy (TTFS).